hudbmhelmi/Brainscape-To-Anki/README.md

 v1.1.1: Major bug fixes.
 Recently, I suspect that brainscape must've added some protection in order to stop webscraping, so this new patch should solve those problems (for now).
 Extremely sorry for the delayal, I was not aware of this until recently.

 v1.2.0: Added support for lazy-loaded content.
 Now the addon properly loads all flashcards on the page by scrolling through the content before importing.
 This ensures all flashcards are captured, not just the initially visible ones.
 Requires Google Chrome to be installed.
+(Contributed by Hud)